IsabelJnz/BibTeX-source-review/README.md

 ## How to Guide

+#### Start using the preprocessing file to check the sources types.
+You will receive type suggestions in case there are discrepancies in the characteristics of the BibTeX formats.

 1. Export the data of the bib file into a simple txt file.

-Start using the preprocessing file to check the sources types.
-You will receive type suggestions in case there are discrepancies in the characteristics of the BibTeX formats.

 2. Please replace the 'path_source' with the location of your txt file: